jeargle/uveldt/README.md

 Chemistry
 ---------

 The chemistry of &mu;Veldt is based around simple string operations.
 Elements are represented as single characters, molecules are 1-dimensional strings of elements, and bonds connect pairs of elements together.
 All chemical reactions involve making and/or breaking bonds between the elements in molecules.
 For example, atoms of elements `A` and `B` can be connected to make the molecule `AB`.

+A `Chemistry` is a set of `Element` definitions and parameters for pairwise bonds between them.
+These definitions can be set up in YAML files with a form like:

+    elements:
+      - name: A
+        mass: 1
+      - name: B
+        mass: 2
+      - name: C
+        mass: 3

+    bonds:
+      - elements:
+        - A
+        - B
+        energy_change: -5.5
+        transition_energy: 1.5
+      - elements:
+        - A
+        - C
+        energy_change: -6.5
+        transition_energy: 2.5
+      - elements:
+        - B
+        - C
+        energy_change: -7.5
+        transition_energy: 3.5

+Each `Element` has a mass, which defaults to 1.
+Bonds have both an `energy_change`, which is the change in energy after bond formation, and a `transition_energy` needed up front to start the bond creation process.
+These energies are tracked within each cell during simulations.
+A complete `Chemistry` requires bond definitions for every pair of `Elements`.

 Genome